China–South Korea relations: Late 1980s into the 1990s

 South Korea had been an ally of the Republic of China.
-But in 1983 diplomatic ties between Seoul and Taipei were nevertheless severed.
-In August 1992 formal diplomatic relations were established between Seoul and Beijing.
+In May 1988, formal diplomatic relations were established between South Korea and the PRC.
+South Korea stated that the PRC was "the sole legal government of China".
 A peace treaty was also signed at the ceremony declaring an official end of hostilities between South Korea and China as a result of the 1953 Korean Armistice Agreement.
 On September 3, 1994, China withdrew from the Military Armistice Commission at Panmunjom, which left only North Korea and the United Nations Command as the only participants in the Korean Armistice Agreement.
 South Korea never signed the agreement.
-By 2004 China had become South Korea's leading trading partner.